 Beyond the Gates

 Jackson Stewart’s movie about a haunted VHS board game (yes, you read that right) really earns the first word of its title as it gets refreshingly weird and surreal as it goes, taking heavy cues from The Beyond.
-It’s very much its own story—and a much more straightforward one than Fulci would typically tell—but there are visual references to the maestro and the whole thing has a similar tone of overbearing dread that was readily apparent in much of Fulci’s best work.
+It’s very much its own story—and a much more straightforward one than Fulci would typically tell—but there are visual references to the maestro and the whole experience has a similar tone of overbearing dread that was readily apparent in much of Fulci’s best work.

 Hellbound: Hellraiser II

 An organic follow-up to the stunningly original Hellraiser, Hellbound also takes things in very different directions.
-It’s more surreal, full of even stranger nightmarish imagery.
+It’s more surreal, full of even stranger, more nightmarish imagery.
 It truly feels like The Beyond filtered through the lens of Clive Barker.
 The balance of familiar story, carrying on the imagery and pushing the narrative—and visuals—into new and stranger directions are precisely what make this one of the better horror sequels ever made.

 Castle Freak doesn’t have any direct ties to any one piece in Fulci’s filmography.
 There’s no particular movie to look at and say, “Well, it’s clearly a reference to that.”
 But everything from the tone, to the uncomfortably isolated family—both in terms of the setting and their relationships to one another—and the sheer starkness of its very abundant gore give Castle Freak an almost honorary status in Fulci’s oeuvre.
-Still, this is very much as Stuart Gordon movie and as such it’s one of the director’s absolute best.
+Still, this is very much as Stuart Gordon movie and as such it’s one of late the director’s absolute best.

 The Lords of Salem

-After two divisive re-imaginings of Halloween, Rob Zombie made a movie that at least divided his own fans even more than the two previous features.
-Lords of Salem proved he could do something different, something that clearly still felt purely like a Rob Zombie vehicle but an entirely new flavor.
+After two divisive re-imaginings of Halloween, Rob Zombie made a movie that divided his own fans even more than the two previous features.
+Lords of Salem proved he could do something different, something that clearly still felt like a Rob Zombie vehicle but with an entirely new flavor.
 It wasn’t the Rob Zombie that fans were used to seeing and that turned some people away.
 But Lords of Salem not only shows restraint, it dives head-first into bizarre surrealism, borrowing heavily from Fulci in terms of style, tone and even structure.

 The Dead Hate the Living